 “I have no idea what Terik Tahu Tempe is”

 As I mentioned, terik is like a curry because the main ingredients, tofu and tempe, are simmered in rich coconut milk.
-The specific things about this dish are the steps to reduce the sauce and make it cling to the main ingredient.
+The specific things about this dish are reducing the sauce and making it cling to the main ingredient.
 These things differentiate it from other types of curry in Indonesia.
 Terik’s key differentiator spices are galangal, coriander seeds, and candle nut.
 We don’t use lemongrass in this recipe, like gulai and poor.

-I have never eaten it by itself since the taste is usually pretty strong.
+I have never eaten terik tahu tempe by itself since the taste is usually pretty strong.
 You can eat it on top of rice or Jenang (Indonesian porridge).
 The best condiments for this terik tahu tempe are usually fried shallots and Indonesian sambal (here is my favorite sambal recipe).

 The ingredients for Terik Tahu Tempe